open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-metrics.md

 ### Metric: `gen_ai.token.usage`

-This metric is [required][MetricRecommended] when an operation involves the usage of tokens and the count is readily available.
+This metric is [recommended][MetricRecommended] when an operation involves the usage of tokens and the count is readily available.

 For example, if GenAI system returns usage information in the streaming response, it SHOULD be used.
 Or if GenAI system returns each token independently, instrumentation SHOULD count number of output tokens and record the result.